prince-thind/shopping-app/README.md

-# shopping-app-react
+# shopping-app
-a simple react app for shopping.
+a simple react+redux app for shopping.